-2049 Century Park East\\Suite 700\\Los Angeles, CA 90067-3109\\United States
+2049 Century Park East//Suite 700//Los Angeles, CA 90067-3109//United States

-Seth prosecutes and defends claims for misappropriation of trade secrets, breach of contract, intentional interference, and breach of fiduciary duty, among other claims.
-He also counsels clients with respect to identifying, defining, and protecting their trade secret, confidential, and proprietary information.
+Seth is the leader of the firm’s IP Trade Secrets Working Group and his trial victories were featured by Law360 when Morgan Lewis was named “Employment Group of the Year.”
+Seth represents companies and individuals in intellectual property and business litigation involving a wide-range of claims, including misappropriation of trade secrets, breach of contract, intentional interference, and breach of fiduciary duty.
+He also counsels clients with respect to defining, classifying, and protecting their confidential, proprietary, and trade secret information.
 Seth works closely with forensic experts to conduct investigations of current and former employees.
 He has successfully defended complex mass “raid” cases to verdict after lengthy jury trials, and obtained and defeated ex parte applications for temporary restraining orders and motions for preliminary injunction.

 Seth has served on boards of several community organizations.
 He is a recipient of the State Bar of California’s Wiley M. Manuel Award for Pro Bono Legal Services.